Eli-V-14/meteor-mash/README.md

         - There is little implementation for a custom environment, I used ChatGPT to help guide me through the process.
-Since this is my first Deep Learning project, I utilized ChatGPT for future references on how to set-up a custom environment to train on a Deep Q-Leanring model.
+Since this is my first Deep Learning project, I utilized ChatGPT for future references on how to set-up a custom environment to test and train on a Deep Q-Leanring model.